micronaut-projects/micronaut-pulsar/docs-examples/example-java/README.md

-## Micronaut Pulsar Java Consumer Example with OAuth2 and TLS
+## Micronaut Pulsar Java Consumer Example with OAuth2

 This example shows how to implement simple Pulsar consumers with Micronaut by using most of the features required in a usual use case Pulsar message consuming.
-It covers OAuth2 in configuration, TLS for encrypted communication, and consuming messages of different data types like String and user built classes.
+It covers OAuth2 in configuration, and consuming messages of different data types like String and user built classes.

 How to start:
 1. Prepare dependencies: